June 4. Today's Birthdays

 Born in South Kazakhstan region, she graduated from the Shymkent Musical College, Kurmangzay Almaty State Conservatory.

-She toured Italy, Spain, and Japan, and gave her sole concert in the Carnegie Hall, New York.
+She toured Italy, Spain, and Japan, and gave her sole concert at the Carnegie Hall, New York.

 Born in Shymkent city, he graduated from the Kirov Kazan Chemical and Technological Institute, Eurasian Institute of Market.